Air989/Antistasi-Plus-FRA-80s/ForkChangelog.md

 # Changelog

+## 1.3.5
+### Changes
+- Changed money to USD
+- Changed FRA faction money from Dong to USD
+- Changed vehicle box prices
+- Changed Rebel faction flag to altis (temp flag will be changed soon)
+- Removed car not showing in faction

 ## 1.3.4
 ### Changes
 - Changed FRA starting gear so that they are in the correct time period.